Shreyas20/Data-intensive-computing/Lab3/Readme.txt

 The code file contains:
 1) Article extraction using NTTimes API and beautifulsoup library in python
 2) Article classification in PySpark using MlLib

+Sparkdata contains collected articles which has their filenames as their topic

+Validation set contains articles which dont have any labels and are used for the classification testing purpose.